-For new students the charge is \$350 and is used to pay the student's ResClub membership for that year (\$200) and Orientation Week fee (\$150).
+For all new students the charge is \$350.
+This includes ResClub membership for the year and Welcome Week fee (\$150).

-For returning students the cost is \$200 and is used to pay each student's ResClub membership for that year, including students graduating mid-year.
+For returning students the cost is \$200 which includes ResClub membership for the year.

 7.7 Checking Your Account

 It is recommended that you check your account frequently.
 This will inform you of any outstanding debt that may have accrued, (e.g. lockout charge, direct debit bounce back and Dishonour Fee).
 A payment can then be made through the Online Portal by following these steps: